-In the ninth in our weekly series on the ten most important languages for the UK’s future, as identified by the British Council’s Languages the Future report, we turn to the fifth most commonly spoken language in the world, Arabic.
-Ruth Ahmedzai Kemp is an Arabic translator and teacher and co-founder of Babel Babies, a company promoting language-learning in families.
+In our weekly series on the ten most important languages for the UK’s future, as identified by the British Council’s Languages the Future report, we asked teacher and translator Ruth Ahmedzai Kemp a few questions about the fifth most commonly spoken language in the world, Arabic.

 Arabic is in great demand and there’s a shortage of well-qualified speakers

 Ten years ago last week, I started my first graduate job in the UK civil service, where I began studying Arabic on a 15-month intensive course for translators.
 This was my dream job: studying another language full-time and being paid a decent salary, too.
 Now, in my freelance work translating and teaching Arabic, I aim to give English speakers access to an unfamiliar world, a vibrant culture, and a perspective on history and politics that we rarely see in our western media.

 My experience shows that not only is Arabic much more accessible than many people think, but it is also in great demand.
 The fact that several government departments, the armed forces and many businesses are prepared to pay for their employees to study it to an advanced level because of the severe shortage of Arabic graduates, shows that for schools and students alike, there are many good reasons to choose Arabic.
 This is all the more true now that the Qatar Foundation and the British Council are offering grants to support schools wishing to introduce Arabic.